How Is KR 2.3 Tracking?

-Reliability must hold up at times of peak demand, including heat waves, hurricanes, and winter storms, when regular baseload power can be disabled.
+Reliability must hold up at times of peak demand, including heat waves, hurricanes, and winter storms, when regular baseload power may be disabled.

 To that end, batteries for short-term electricity storage must be used in far more home- and grid-scale renewable power installations.

 But storing grid power for weeks or months will require the development and scaling of alternate methods.
 At present, long-term storage solutions are limited.
 That makes it a key R&D priority for power grid innovation (KR 9.2).

 Data for KR 2.3 is sourced from BloombergNEF, which updates the average cost of short-term storage annually and of long-term storage biannually.